Multilevel Monte Carlo Variational Inference: Theoretical Analyses

-\begin{proof} See Appendix \ref{thm3:proof} for the proof. \end{proof} \end{thm} Theorems \ref{thm:norm_MC,RQMC} and \ref{thm:norm_MLMC} state that the weighted average norm of the squared gradients converges to zero because of $A_{T} = \sum_{t=1}^{T}\alpha_{t} = \infty$ and Assumption \ref{asm:robbins_monro} even if the gradient estimator is noisy.
-This fact can guarantee that the expectation of the gradient norms of the MC-based, RQMC-based, and MLMC-based methods asymptotically stays around zero.
+respectively. \begin{proof} See Appendix \ref{thm3:proof} and \ref{thm4:proof} for the proofs. \end{proof} \end{thm} Theorem \ref{thm:norm_MC,RQMC} states that the weighted average norm of the squared gradients converges to zero because of $A_{T} = \sum_{t=1}^{T}\alpha_{t} = \infty$ and Assumption \ref{asm:robbins_monro} even if the gradient estimator is noisy.
+This fact can guarantee that the expectation of the gradient norms of the MC-, RQMC-, and MLMC-based methods asymptotically remains around zero.
 In addition, the difference in convergence speed between these methods depends on the last term in each of these bounds.
-While the convergence of the MC and RQMC-based methods can be accelerated only by increasing the number of samples, that of the proposed method seems to be accelerated by $N_{t}^{-1}\eta_{t-1}^{2}$.
+While the convergence of the MC- and RQMC-based methods can only be accelerated by increasing the number of samples, i.e., by increasing the gradient estimation cost, our method can be accelerated without increasing the estimation cost (rather, while reducing it since $N_{t} \rightarrow 1$ as $t \rightarrow \infty$; see Section~\ref{sec:derivation}) using the learning rate {scheduler} function $\eta_{t-1}^{2}$.